guillaume-oiry/Neuro-PypelinePlanner/README.md

 I'm pretty sure something like this already exists in some corner of github but at least I learned a lot in the process, and I hope my way of solving this problem could be helpful to other junior engineers like me.

-DISCLAIMER : This is WORK IN PROGRESS. (in what minimal case is it functional ?) [list of important features to make it minimally complete]
+DISCLAIMER : This is WORK IN PROGRESS.

 NOTE : The multiprocessing part only works on Linux systems.
 I may switch to the *spawn* multiprocessing method in the future to make it work on Windows and MACOS too.